zzfcharlie/PCNNPRS/README.md

 | 22  | rs9616941    | 51136646 | T  | C  | -9.271383e-04   |

-## An example to make prediction based on the trained-PCNN model:
+## An example to make a prediction based on the trained-PCNN model:
 ### STEP 1: Source 'predict_with_pc.r' and load testing dataset.
-The example testing bfile(test.bim) is stored in '/data/'.
+The example testing bfiles(test.bim, test.bed, test.fam) are stored in '/data/'.
 ```R
 source('Predict/Predict_with_pc.r')
 obj.bigSNP.test <- read_file(